 (Kalaycioğlu, 2007, pp. 289–290)

 Clash and competition between secular and religious constituents of the state has been associated with the rise of political Islam in Turkey (Taydas, Akbaba, & Morrison, 2012).
-To a certain extent, nature and evolution of this rivalry shapes the point of intersection between religion and protest in the country.
+To a certain extent, the nature and evolution of this rivalry shape the point of intersection between religion and protest in the country.

 Abu-Nimer, M. (2001).
 Conflict resolution, culture and religion: Toward a training model of interreligious peacebuilding.
 Journal of Peace Research, 38(6), 685–704.Find this resource: